Skip to main content

 ...Why?
 How?
 But she could have...

 Psychedelic Maya, was she?
 Did drugs prove her undoing.
 She was a free spirit after all but then, not the likes I knew of.
-A heightened sense of self and her environment overpowered all her other instincts.
+A heightened sense of self and her environment, overpowered all her other instincts.
 So how could she?

 But Maya's crests and troughs were much bigger.
 She lived in two worlds.
 Curiously she disappeared for days.
 According to her it was required as the Israeli embassy suggested, ordered and advised.
 One time, she resurfaced after exactly two months.
-I used to pick her up from the embassy after each such hiatus.
-"A government order for government official's daughter".

 I did receive a call, almost three years later.
 It wasn't from Maya.